davidknipe/VirtualTemplateSystem/README.md

-Virtual Template System for EPiServer
+Virtual Template System for Episerver
 =====================================

 Virtual Template system for Episerver allows editors to edit templates in the Episerver UI without the need for a release.